rqlite/rqlite/README.md

 ## Limitations
  * SQLite commands such as `.schema` are not handled.
- * Using `PRAGMA` directives has not been tested either.
  * The supported types are those supported by [go-sqlite3](http://godoc.org/github.com/mattn/go-sqlite3).

 This is new software, so it goes without saying it has bugs.
 It's by no means finished -- issues are now being tracked, and I plan to develop this project further.
 Pull requests are also welcome.